Emend by Eclipse

 “I didn’t think about that.”

-Tim’s mother was shocked that they were thinking about taxes in that sophisticated a manner.
+Tim’s mother was shocked that they were thinking about taxes in that sophisticated of a manner.
 She did appreciate that they were concerned about remaining deductions for their income tax.

 Benny was wrong in his understanding of the tax laws.
 Actually, it wasn’t because he misinterpreted what he read, but he was told a misleading thing when he had asked a person who filled out tax returns during the tax season.
 He had asked how much a person could make and still be claimed a dependent.
 Based on how he had asked the question, the correct answer is $750.
 At least, it is a correct answer except when the person is a full time student and it can be shown that the parents provided more than half of the support, isn’t claimed on another return as a dependent, and is an American citizen.
 In that case, the amount made by the student doesn’t matter as far as being a dependent on the parent’s return.
 This didn’t mean that they didn’t have to file their own tax forms.